What Does it Take to Be a Forest Firefighter?

-There were about 327,300 jobs for Forest Firefighter in 2016 (in the United States).
+In the United States, there were 327,300 jobs for Forest Firefighter in 2016.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,600 new jobs for Forest Firefighter by 2026.
-There will be an estimated 24,300 positions for Forest Firefighter per year.
+Due to new job openings and attrition, there will be an average of 24,300 job openings in this field each year.

 The states with the most job growth for Forest Firefighter are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

 The salary for Forest Firefighters ranges between about $25,170 and $88,920 a year.

 Forest Firefighters who work in New York, New Jersey, or Washington, make the highest salaries.

 How much do Forest Firefighters make in different U.S. states?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Forest Firefighters:

 - Web browser software